DyadaMorgan/openprivnet/README.md

 ⚠️ P.S.

-If you are a Russian fascist supporting Russian aggression against Ukraine, run this code only on TempleOS.
-Yes, that’s what Uncle Morgan said.
-For you — a castrated ASCII terminal with God on Alt+F12.
+If you support the military aggression against Ukraine, please do not use this code.
+This project was created by people who stand against totalitarianism, war, and for freedom.

 People, please make an Android client.
 I will be very grateful.